 US-101 is not moving as many people as it could

 US-101 causes public health burdens and mobility constraints for nearby communities

-Congestion, unpredictability, and limited transit options present mobility challenges for all, but some groups are more vulnerable
+Congestion, unpredictability, health, and limited transportation options present challenges for all — but low-income households, shift-based workers, and caregivers are more vulnerable

 The US-101 Study Corridor

 Study the US-101 corridor to better understand travel patterns, policies, demographics, and transportation services available today.
 Define the project need and set the Project Vision and Goals.